CPathAgent: An Agent-based Foundation Model for Interpretable High-Resolution Pathology Image Analysis Mimicking Pathologists' Diagnostic Logic: Experiments

 \subsection{Huge Region Understanding Evaluation}

-We evaluate CPathAgent's ability to autonomously navigate and reason over huge, high-resolution pathology regions using our PathMMU-HR² benchmark, which includes 1,688 expert-validated VQA pairs requiring multi-scale analysis.
-This evaluation is designed to assess whether models can mimic expert-like behaviors—such as zooming in and out, adjusting magnification, and selectively focusing on diagnostically relevant areas.
-Similar to Section \ref{sec:pathmmu_exp}, we involve the same set of models, but one difference is that we apply the prompt used by CPathAgent, enabling stronger agent-capable models like Gemini-2.5-Pro and GPT-4.1-mini to directly mimic the pathologist's zoom-in/zoom-out movement reasoning process to assess whether this can further enhance their capabilities.
-In addition, we also invited a pathology expert to evaluate both the diagnostic description generation tasks and VQA tasks for 40 regions, including whether their navigation path planning and multi-scale multi-view reasoning aligns with clinical logic.
-We ran the model 8 times to calculate the pass@k.
+We evaluate CPathAgent's ability to autonomously navigate and reason over huge, high-resolution regions using PathMMU-HR², which includes 1,668 expert-validated VQA pairs requiring multi-scale analysis.
+We benchmark the same models as in Section \ref{sec:pathmmu_exp}.
+Additionally, we apply CPathAgent's prompt (from global screening to multi-scale reasoning, detailed in Section \ref{sec:Reasoning Workflow of CPathAgent}) to stronger agent-capable models like Gemini-2.5-Pro and GPT-4.1-mini, enabling them to mimic pathologists' workflows as CPathAgent does and assess whether this approach yields performance gains.

-\textbf{\textit{Results: CPathAgent demonstrates superior performance on huge, high-resolution pathology regions across diverse cancer types.}} As shown in Table \ref{tab:overall_results_pathmmuh_hr}, CPathAgent achieves an impressive 88.6\% accuracy on the PathMMU-HR² benchmark, substantially outperforming all other models.
-Despite having a more limited single-view capability (1008×1008 resolution) compared to larger models like Gemini-2.5-Pro (3072×3072 resolution), CPathAgent effectively overcomes this limitation by mimicking pathologists' diagnostic workflow, strategically navigating, zooming in on relevant regions, and integrating observations across multiple views to form comprehensive diagnostic reasoning.
-We provide examples of CPathAgent's planning and navigation process in Appendix \ref{appendix:examples}.
+\textbf{\textit{Results: CPathAgent demonstrates superior performance on large, high-resolution regions across diverse cancer types.}} As shown in Table \ref{tab:overall_results_pathmmuh_hr}, CPathAgent achieves 88.6\% on the PathMMU-HR², substantially outperforming both general-purpose models (Gemini-2.5-Pro by 15.4\%) and pathology-specific models (CPath-Omni by 16.9\%).
+Despite operating at lower single-view resolution (1008×1008) compared to closed-source models like Gemini-2.5-Pro (3072×3072), CPathAgent compensates through emulating pathologists' diagnostic workflow through strategic navigation and multi-view reasoning over huge regions.
+Notably, while CPathAgent and CPathOmni share patch-level training data from stages 1-2 (Section \ref{sec:CPathAgent Model Architecture and Training}), they differ significantly in their stage 3 training, where CPathAgent incorporates agent-based navigation and reasoning for WSI and large region analysis.
+The substantial performance gain validates the effectiveness of our CPathAgent-Instruct dataset and agent training approach.
+Representative examples are provided in Appendix \ref{appendix:examples}.